mre/endler.dev/content/2024/the-dying-web/index.md

 and [the list is long](https://github.com/webcompat/web-bugs/issues?q=is%3Aopen+is%3Aissue+label%3Abrowser-firefox).
 These websites fail for no good reason.

-There are positive examples, too.
+~~There are positive examples, too.
-[Zencastr](https://zencastr.com/), for example, used to be broken on Firefox, but they fixed it.
+[Zencastr](https://zencastr.com/), for example, used to be broken on Firefox, but they fixed it.~~

+**Update: Zencastr is still broken on Firefox.**
+Thanks to Randell from Mozilla for pointing that out.
+Their [support page states that Chrome, Edge, or Brave are required](https://support.zencastr.com/en/articles/5018334-system-requirements).
+They stopped supporting Firefox in February 2021 as per [this blog post](https://blog.zencastr.com/blog/2021/2/16/zencastr-is-launching-video-recording-into-open-beta).
+There's an [open ticket in the Mozilla Bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1899831) tracking this issue.
+It's currently blocked on some other issues, but there's progress being made.
+The [WebCodecs API](https://developer.mozilla.org/en-US/docs/Web/API/WebCodecs_API), which might be related to this problem, is currently in beta and progressing through Mozilla's release process.
+While it's disappointing that Zencastr doesn't work on Firefox yet, it's encouraging to see that Mozilla is actively working on resolving the underlying issues.

 I also use Chrome for online calls, because tools like [Jitsi](https://meet.jit.si/) don't work well on Firefox.
 Maybe it's because of Firefox's WebRTC support?
 Or, [maybe it's because of Chrome](https://blog.mozilla.org/webrtc/):